gimelbrantlab/magic/Installation.md

 ```
 ## Install missing R packages

-If alutomatic installation fails, you will need to install missing packages manually.
+If automatic installation fails, you will need to install missing packages manually.
 In general, command
 ```
 install.packages(package_name, dependencies = T)
 ```
 should work.
-If you are working with libraries installed in deparate, non-default folder, add the path to this folder:
+If you are working with libraries installed in a separate, non-default folder, add the path to this folder:
 ```
 install.packages(package_name, dependencies = T, lib = PATH_TO_LIB)
 ```